 Internationally, yacht sailing in this stretch of coast is now being called The Blue Voyage.
 What another name to give to the perfect turquoise waters that glimmer in the Mediterranean sun?

 The very word “turquoise” came to be because of these seas – it is French for Turkish, even though in the beginning it used to be used to refer to the stone of the same colour found abundantly on this land.
 Relaxing your chartered private yacht, seeing the translucent sea and jumping into it is a sensational experience everyone should do at least once in a lifetime.

 Here are a few of our favourite spots:

 Once a quiet fishing village built on the ancient Greek city of Halicarnassus, Bodrum was discovered by intellectuals in the mid-20th century and became a coveted destination that we can discover nowadays.
-A walk true its alleys and lanes, is sure worth an afternoon stroll off your boat rental.
+A walk true its alleys and lanes are sure worth an afternoon stroll off your boat rental.

 Village Kas, Turkey